salrashid123/mcbn/README.md

 // console.log(key);  // gives 2b6c5604e7b5a3a9832ec2590fd058d610807cee2f3e87bb08dafbb57475d976
 ```

-Using hmac or sha256 in these formats requires the known ordering of keys (i.e  alice is key1, bob is key2, carols is key3)...and probably the assumption participants are not sending in degenerate keys like `000000...`
+Using `HMAC` or sha256 in these formats requires the known ordering of keys (though you could just `sha256(alice xor bob xor carl) == sha256(bob xor alice xor carl)` etc....and probably the assumption participants are not sending in degenerate keys like `000000...`.

 Other realistic possibilities to derive can be some sort of KDF function or using `Threshold Cryptography` with  the final recovered [private key](https://gist.github.com/salrashid123/a871efff662a047257879ce7bffb9f13#file-main-go-L158).
 (I haven't though much about the best way of how to derive a new key)

-For alternatives see comments on [Proper way to combine multiple secrets into one HMAC key](https://security.stackexchange.com/questions/183344/proper-way-to-combine-multiple-secrets-into-one-hmac-key)
+For alternatives see comments on [Proper way to combine multiple secrets into one HMAC key](https://security.stackexchange.com/questions/183344/proper-way-to-combine-multiple-secrets-into-one-hmac-key), [HKDF](https://security.stackexchange.com/questions/263842/key-derivation-for-hmac-concatenate-vs-multiple-hmac-passes) and [Combining Keys](https://crypto.stackexchange.com/questions/18572/combining-two-keys)

-Anyway, we'll just go with the scheme above.
+Anyway, we'll just go with the simple scheme above.

 ---